 The Ecological Self

-Cultivating mindful presence we’ll attune to our environment and embodied experience.
+Cultivating mindful presence we’ll attune to our environment and to embodied experience.
 Using the expressive arts—movement, sound, and image-making, we’ll participate in creative engagement with the more-than-human world.
-Eco-psychological reflections, supported by poetry, readings, podcasts & video, further support a bridging of the divide from separation to kinship.
+Eco-psychological reflections, supported by poetry, art, readings, podcasts & video, further support a bridging of the divide from separation to kinship.

 Weekly gatherings

-Creative exercises
+Experiential exercises

-Readings, poetry, podcasts, videos
+Readings, images, poetry, podcasts, videos

 Plural ways of knowing & being